 Retirement calculators can be quite useful for planning for your financial future.
-However, as noted in the February 2016 research paper "The Efficacy of Publicly Available Retirement Planning Tools," "The advice provided from a majority of these tools is extremely misleading to households."
+However, these tools may provide advice that is misleading to households.

-With so many to choose from, one retirement calculator may lead you to believe you will have thousands more in retirement income, while another may say you're likely to run out of money.
+With so many retirement calculators to choose from, one of them may lead you to believe that you will have thousands more in retirement income, while another may say that you're likely to run out of money.

-In the scorecard shown below, there are three main criteria for rankings: accuracy, usability, and education.
-Each calculator was assigned scores in each category, with 3 being the best.
-Accuracy was ultimately weighted at 60 percent of the final score, with usability and education each representing 20 percent.
+In the scorecard shown below, nine calculators were surveyed, and three main criteria exist for the rankings: accuracy, usability, and education.
+Each calculator was assigned scores in each category, with three being the best.
+Accuracy was ultimately weighted at 60% of the final score, with usability and education each representing 20%.

 |T. Rowe Price||2||3||2||2.2|